-Seahawks officially hire Ivan Lewis as head strength and conditioning coach, add former QB Austin Davis as offensive assistant
+Seahawks officially hire Ivan Lewis as strength coach, add former QB Austin Davis as assistant

 Lewis also worked at UW from 2009-13 and got his start at Mount Si High School.

-The Seahawks officially completed an overhaul of their strength and conditioning staff on Friday by announcing the hiring of Ivan Lewis as the head strength and conditioning coach.
+The Seahawks officially completed an overhaul of their strength and conditioning staff Friday by announcing the hiring of Ivan Lewis as the head strength and conditioning coach.
 The team also announced that Lewis, who held a similar position at the University of Washington from 2009-13, will be aided by strength and conditioning assistants Jamie Yanchar, Mark Philipp, Thomas Garcia and Grant Steen.

 Seattle had released head strength and conditioning coach Chris Carlisle at the end of the season as well as several others on the strength and conditioning staff.
 Carlisle had headed up the strength and conditioning staff since coach Pete Carroll arrived in 2010.
 Yancher had previously been reported as not returning but will instead come back to the same role under Lewis he had held since 2010 under Carlisle.
 Yancher also worked with Lewis at USC under Carroll.